uci-cbcl/FactorNet/models/README.md

 ```

 * model.json.
 JSON file of the model architecture.
 Keras reads this in when making predictions.
 * meta.txt.
 Text file containing the names of the cell-type specific metadata features.
 Only present in meta and metaGENCODE models.
+* feature.txt.
+Text file describing which features were used to make the model.
+Helps the other scripts (e.g. predict.py) know what kind of model this is.